-So, ladies, if you are reading this, let me just tell you now: if you are thin and relatively attractive, odds are a lot of your guy friends would date you and that may be why they seem so interested in your friendship.
-As I explain in the book Eleven Dating Mistakes Guys Make, this is a bad way to be a friend, and a horrible way to get to “boyfriend.”
+As I explain in the book Eleven Dating Mistakes Guys Make, this is a bad way for a guy to be a friend, and an even worse strategy to become a “boyfriend.”
 (Dear guys: women don’t owe you a date…being nice to them as a ruse just to get a date isn’t going to work.
 And being “nice” is the basic requirement for being a decent human being: it doesn’t mean a woman has to give you anything!).

 But back to our male readers: it is pretty much assumed that “nice guys finish last” in our society, because that is what we see all around us.
-While many women still claim to look primarily for guys that are nice when choosing romantic partners, for the most part, even among women, it is a common joke about how fun “friend-zoning” an overly nice guy can be.
+While many women claim to look primarily for guys that are “sweet” and “nice” when choosing romantic partners, for the most part, even among women, it’s a common joke about how fun “friend-zoning” an overly nice guy can be.
 And even women that may say they want a nice guy often end up falling for edgy “bad boys.”

 Thus, as any “nice guy” can tell you, despite what we have been told in school, church, and by our parents, niceness alone won’t get you dates.
 It won’t get you ahead at work, and it barely even wins you friends.
 In short, despite everyone saying how important it is to be nice, everyone knows that niceness is overrated as a strategy for life success.

 Recently I finally figured out why.
 Niceness has nothing, and I mean nothing, to do with attraction.
 Not a thing.
-In fact, being too nice might actually make you less attractive, because by agreeing with her all the time, or being extra passive, you are showing you are not confident, and therefore not a good “provider and protector.”
+In fact, being too nice might actually make you less attractive, if we define “niceness” as being agreeable and passive.
+The reason is that by agreeing with her all the time, or being extra passive, you are showing you are boring, totally needy, and not confident.

-Attraction is a limbic system function, which means it happens in the older parts of our brains, which we share with lower animals.
+Attraction is a limbic system function, meaning it happens in the older parts of our brains, which we share with lower animals.
 So, just as a peahen can’t help but want to mate with a peacock with the largest and most vibrant colors, we find ourselves mysteriously drawn to people that the advanced parts of our brains know “aren’t good for us.”
-The peahen doesn’t care whether the peacock is a nice guy or a cock (I just had to throw that joke in!), just that she wants to mate with him.
+The peahen doesn’t care whether the peacock is a nice guy or just another cock (I just had to throw that joke in!), just that she wants to mate with him.

 And…am I still nice?
 Well..I am a pretty cool guy.
-I treat people right, but I prefer “cool.”
+I treat people right, but I prefer “cool” or “excellent” or even “good.”
 If all you have is nice (the basic requirement for existing peacefully in society)…you’re going to be dateless.